 The first person you will see in emergency is the triage nurse (pronounced tree-arj).
 The triage nurse will ask for your name, address and Medicare card.
 This is important to make sure you receive the treatment you need, and to avoid confusing your healthcare management with anybody else’s.

-The triage nurse will assess your condition and sort out the priority of your care soon after your arrival.
+The triage nurse will assess your condition and decide the priority of your care soon after your arrival.
 If your condition is very urgent you will be seen by a doctor sooner than if your condition is less urgent.
-The triage nurse may even commence your care.
+An emergency nurse may even commence your care.

 Even if your doctor refers you to emergency, the triage nurse will still have to work out how urgent your condition is.
 Your local doctor will not be aware of the other patients who are already there or waiting for treatment or the processes that the emergency department follows.

 For more information on triage, see Hospital triage.

 Severely ill or injured patients are always treated as soon as possible.